Abhishek-2502/CalcHub/README.md

    # or
    yarn
    ```
+3. Rename .env_test to env and get credentials from [Clerk](https://clerk.com/) and [Formspee](https://formspree.io/)

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    # or
    yarn dev
    ```
-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`